aimer63/fire/docs/configuration_guide.md

 ```

 - **Important:** There must always be a rebalance event for year 0.
 The weights in
-  this event determine the allocation of your planned contribution at year 0.
+  this event determine the allocation of your planned contribution at year 0 and
+  of all subsequent investments until the next rebalance event.

 ---